vadimyen/react-query-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Branches

+- The master branch demonstrates working with React Query, that's declarative API, background fetching, invalidation queries after a successful mutation.
+- PersistQueryClient branch demonstrates offline-first support of React Query (via localstorage).
+The only problem is that it works only when the network is off while the app is already run, if you're offline and trying to open a browser and go to the app, it'll fail.
+Since there's only an API call cache, no resources Also, there's a pitfall, i.e., it's an experimental library feature, so it's tested, though the API may change (methods names, signatures).
+If we stick with it, we have to pin the lib version, and after the feature gets stable, update the code (fortunately, it's only 1 file).
+- Service-worker branch demonstrates offline-first support with a service worker, it's able to work if the network is off at the beginning.
+Though, it requires deliberate cache configuration and revalidation.
+To try this branch you need to get a prod build (`npm run build`) and serve it with a web-server (`npm i -g serve`, `serve -s build`).
+- Worker-and-PersistQueryClient branch demonstrates a combo of the last two, i.e, resource cache via a service worker, API cache via React Query.

 ## Available Scripts

 In the project directory, you can run:

+### `npm run fake-server` (starts backend)

+Then

 ### `npm start`